project64/project64/README.md

 ## Support

 [**Join the official Project64 Discord server**](https://discord.gg/Cg3zquF) to seek help from Project64 developers, contributors, and the community!
+Please ask questions here first and see if you should open an issue.

 ### Compiling